onzfonz/comp227/src/content/7/en/part7e.md

 ```

 The component now has a [constructor](https://reactjs.org/docs/react-component.html#constructor),
-in which nothing happens at the moment, and contains the method [render](https://reactjs.org/docs/react-component.html#render).
+in which nothing happens at the moment, and contains the method [`render`](https://reactjs.org/docs/react-component.html#render).
-As one might guess, render defines how and what is rendered to the screen.
+As one might guess, `render` defines how and what is rendered to the screen.

 Let's define a state for the list of jokes and the currently-visible joke.
 In contrast to when using the [useState](https://reactjs.org/docs/hooks-state.html) hook, Class Components only contain one state.
-So if the state is made up of multiple "parts", they should be stored as properties of the state.
+So if the state is made up of multiple *parts*, they should be stored as properties of the state.
 The state is initialized in the constructor:

 ```js